Design and Operation of Efficient and Budget-Balanced Shared-Use Mobility Systems

 Neda Masoud

-University of Michigan Logo - link directs to U-M research page
+The University of Michigan Logo.
+The link directs to the funded research led by this institution.

 Principal Investigator(s):

-Neda Masoud, Assistant Professor of Civil and Environmental Engineering – University of Michigan
+Neda Masoud, Associate Professor of Civil and Environmental Engineering – University of Michigan

 Project Abstract: